Mr. Harper Recommends:

 Portugal is blessed with a diverse landscape and a sun-drenched coastline.
 The country is split by the Tagus River.
 The north is chiefly mountainous and indented by steep valleys, whereas the south is a land ...

 Portugal is blessed with a diverse landscape and a sun-drenched coastline.
 The country is split by the Tagus River.
 The north is chiefly mountainous and indented by steep valleys, whereas the south is a land of rolling plains.
 Traditional Portuguese architecture is extremely distinctive, especially the highly ornamented Manueline style from the early 16th century.
 Fish is integral to the country’s cuisine, especially dry cod (bacalhau), grilled sardines and caldeirada, a potato-based fish stew.
 Wines have been produced in Portugal since the time of the Roman Empire.
 The country is renowned for its pousadas, a chain of lodgings in historic buildings.
 It also offers an ever-expanding number of golf courses.

 Portugal has an agreeable climate, with mild winters, and summers that are dry and warm but seldom oppressively hot.
 The Mediterranean Algarve region is the sunniest, driest and warmest part of the country.

-Also owned by Avillez, this popular bistro specializes in hearty Portuguese comfort food, including appealing starters such as black pudding with apple crumble, or chicken livers sautéed with onions and Port marmalade.
-Several main courses recall Portugal’s colonial past; for example, don’t miss the sautéed scallops with Indian spices.Rua dos Duques de Bragança 7 Lisbon US$65 http://cantinhodoavillez.pt/?lang=en
+Also owned by Avillez, this popular bistro specializes in hearty Portuguese comfort food, including appealing starters such as tartlets with partridge, bacon and chive; and chicken livers sautéed with bacon and chive.
+The far-ranging main courses include lamb tagine with vegetable couscous and yogurt sauce, and giant red shrimp from the Algarve with Thai seasonings.Rua dos Duques de Bragança 7 Lisbon US$65. http://cantinhodoavillez.pt/?lang=en